 In medieval times, protection of the skills and knowledge of trademen was assured by membership of Guilds.
-In Scotland the Guilds also provided for the education and support of the children and widows of their members.
-Today, some of these Guilds still exist, and the Hammermen of Edinburgh still meet, giving support to students through their charitable status and assisting in other charitable works.
+In Scotland the Guilds (or Trades) also provided for the education and support of the children and widows of their members.
+Today, some of these Trades still exist, and the Hammermen of Edinburgh (one of these Trades) still meet, giving support to students through their charitable status and assisting in other charitable works.

-Membership is at the discretion of The Craft.
+Membership is at the discretion of the members.
 Anyone with the good of Edinburgh and her citizens at heart and who is interested in maintaining the traditions and history of the Incorporation may apply.

 You can read more about the history of the craft here.

 The craft meets regularly throughout the year and we have invited guests and members who give talks.
 We also make visits to sites relevant to the Craft.

 In normal times, the Craft meets annually for it's AGM and the Award Dinner, when invited speakers and the Awardees for the past year give informative